 Prominent at this corner of the Common is Mulbarton Hall.
 The original Queen Anne building has been extended on either side and its land once extended between Long Lane and Birchfield Lane, as far as the southern boundary of Birchfield Gardens.

 It was a private home until acquired by Norwich Council as an old people's home, when much of the land was sold off for housing and for the site of a new school.
 Today it is once again a private home.

-[If you wish to find the Old Rectory, continue a short way, then turn left into Rectory Lane.
+[If you wish to find the Old Rectory, return to Hall Corner, cross Long Lane and ahead is Rectory Lane.
+The Old Rectory is on your left, just past Old Rectory Close (built in the Rectory orchard).
 Much further along Rectory Lane you can glimpse Mulbarton Lodge and Lodge Farm: interesting houses but rather hidden behind high walls.
 Then return to Mulbarton Hall to continue the walk.]

 Apart from the state of the road (!) several buildings remain.
 The low white building on the right is Malthouse Farm and adjoining it is the old Malthouse which had been converted into a house by the time this photograph was taken (around 1900).
 When a malthouse, it was run by the miller up the road.
 The buildings often had separate tenants - in fact it was the present owners who finally had the two separate electricity supplies incorporated into one this century!

 The low building on the left looks a lot smarter now.
 It is thought to be the original village school, but at the time this picture was taken it was the wheelwritght's workshop.
 Behind it, and across the main road, is a 3-storey building that was pulled down about 1970.
 The wheelwright lived here and ran it as a beer tavern, too.
 The Tradesman's Arms was a well-known feature of Mulbarton until it closed in the late 1960s.